mDuo13/shamap_compress/memory_blog.md

 One of the most common operations you need to do on a sparse array is to figure out where in the sparse array a given branch is stored.
-The example we used earlier was that if branches 2, 5, and 7 are occupied, and we are looking for a child in branch 5, we count how many children are occupied below that (just one, branch 2) and use that as the index into the sparse array.
+The example we used earlier was that if branches 2, 5, and 7 are occupied, and we are looking for a child in branch 5, we count how many branches are occupied below that (just one, branch 2) and use that as the index into the sparse array.

 We wanted to make sure that this operation was very fast so that the sparse